Like flossing or saving for retirement, localizing

 What It All Means

-values.
-If you want to go the first route, I would suggest simply querying the
+You have two choices: you can make the client send something that the server understands, or teach the server to respect more fine-grained localization values.
+If you want to go the first route, I would suggest simply querying the +preferredLanguages

-Accept-Language header.
-However if your server-side localization can handle
+header.
+However if your server-side localization can handle it, use the +currentLocale

-it, use the +currentLocale instead so that you can handle regional
+instead so that you can handle regional differences and spelling much better.